 Workshop on Themes, Traditions, and Cultures in Dante

-On May 13-14, Notre Dame will host a two-day workshop on "Themes, Traditions, and Cultures in Dante / Temi, tradizioni e culture nelle opere di Dante" at the Rome Global Gateway.
+On May 13-14, Notre Dame will host a two-day workshop on "Themes, Traditions, and Cultures in Dante / Temi, tradizioni e culture nelle opere di Dante" on Zoom (originally scheduled to be held at the Rome Global Gateway).
 Invited speakers include: Simon Gilson (University of Oxford), Anna Pegoretti (University of Rome III), Paola Nasti (Northwestern University), Giuseppe Ledda (University of Bologna), Simone Marchesi (Princeton University), Luca Marcozzi (University of Rome III), Catherine Keen (University College London), Mira Mocan (University of Rome III), George Corbett (University of St. Andrews), Luca Bianchi (University of Milan), Henrike Lange (University of California, Berkeley), Silvia Maddalo (University of Tuscia), Gary Cestaro (Depaul University), and Antonio Montefusco (Ca' Foscari University of Venice).